juanbelin/Hit-The-Dns/README.md

 ```

 ### cheking dns.logs and following the next step
-the **dns.logs** file will give you the next step in the recon (zone transfer attack) according with the subdmains that the tool has found during the fuzzing.
+The **dns.logs** file will give you the next step in the recon (zone transfer attack) according with the subdmains that the tool has found during the fuzzing.

 ![image](https://github.com/user-attachments/assets/257d4d61-3936-43cd-bfc2-0b0cc1990872)